DC Tower 3: Architecture

 The DC Tower 3 is a high-rise building used as a student residence, which was built in the 22nd district of Vienna, Donaustadt, between Wagramer Straße, Reichsbrücke and the tracks of the U1 subway line.
-The building shares it's proximity with the DC Towers Complex.
+The building shares its proximity with the DC Towers Complex.
 It was built by the S+B Group from 2019 to 2022 according to plans by the Austrian architectural firm Dietrich/Untertrifaller and sold to the US real estate company Greystar Real Estate Partners for over 100 million euros.
 The tower's official height is of 109.4 meters and is supported by pylons that reach down to 35 m.
 Its 22,800 m^{2} of usable space is spread over 34 upper floors and five lower floors.
 In addition to 832 apartments, the building also houses a fitness studio.
 It also has a roof terrace.

 The flat slab reinforced concrete framework is supported by the core in the longitudinal direction or by walls in the transverse direction.
 The window alcoves are manufactured as modules and put together at the location.
 Aluminium slats define the façade in the basement levels, while from the ground floor upward, the tower is covered in aluminium panels.

 The accommodations feature a sanitary unit, a workspace, and a kitchenette.
 The materiality is confined to three primary components: white concrete, wood, and tiles.
 Drapes, rugs, illumination, and adornments establish a warm ambiance.
 The projections of the three-dimensional warped facade elements are converted into wooden nooks on the interior that function as heated seating windows.